noob-procrastinator/keras-example/README.md

 There are 16 classes, common data visualizations such as scatterplots, heatmaps and so on.
 This is a small but balanced dataset with around 200 images per class

-The data is split into 3 folders; train, validation and test, each containing 2049,684 and 683 respectively.
+The data is split into 3 folders; train, validation and test, each containing 2049,684 and 683 images respectively.

 ## Pretrained vs training from scratch